-Generally, you can deduct losses from passive activities only to the extent of income from passive activities.
+You can deduct losses from passive activities in most cases only to the extent of income from passive activities.
 For details, see Pub.
 925.

 You may have to file information returns for wages paid to employees, certain payments of fees and other nonemployee compensation, interest, rents, royalties, real estate transactions, annuities, and pensions.
 You may also have to file an information return if you sold $5,000 or more of consumer products to a person on a buy-sell, deposit-commission, or other similar basis for resale.